'Chariots of Fire' star Ben Cross dies after short illness

 In other roles, Cross was the leading character in the TV miniseries “Solomon” in 1997.
 In the same year, he appeared as Captain Nemo in the CBS remake of “20,000 Leagues Under the Sea.”

-Mapes said Cross stars in the upcoming “Last Letter From Your Lover.”
+Mapes said Cross had just finished filming the horror movie “The Devil’s Light” with Virginia Madsen for Lionsgate.
+He will star in the upcoming “Last Letter From Your Lover.”